 - All good?
 Fire up the engine after fueling your boat, then signal your passengers to re-embark before you go off.

 - Don’t hesitate to conduct regular maintenance on your boat’s engine.
 A yearly service is a gold standard for most.

 - Bring only the essentials aboard.
 For instance, your current trip may not require you to use a second anchor, and we all know how heavy those can be.

 - Refrain from filling your tank to the brim if you don’t need to, as this extra fuel only becomes a needless weight.
 This underscores the importance of knowing how long each trip will take and how much fuel you’ll need for it.

 - Make it a habit to gently accelerate when getting on a plane.
 It also won’t hurt to know when to trim up and trim down your boat, so that it will always drive smoothly (which means a less stressed engine).

 Frequently Asked Questions

 When should a ventilator blower be in operation after fueling?

-Optimally, it should be working right after you’ve filled up the boat’s tank with the right type of fuel.
-Never start the engine if the blower hasn’t done its job of removing all the fuel vapors yet.
+Optimally, it should work right after you’ve filled up the boat’s tank with the right fuel type.
+Never start the engine if the blower hasn’t removed all the fuel vapors yet.
 You’ve been warned!

 Leak test and a hydro test: what is the difference?